Better Than Starbucks MOIST Vegan Pumpkin Bread -Truly 1 Bowl Recipe!

 Why this vegan pumpkin bread is even better than Starbucks

 You can stop the search.
 The best vegan pumpkin bread is officially here.
-And it’s even better than Starbucks, TRUST ME.
+And, like my classic vegan banana bread, it’s even better than Starbucks, TRUST ME.

 With fall coming in very fast, you might be craving that classic Pumpkin Spice Latte and a good slice of Starbucks pumpkin bread.
 Unfortunately, Starbucks doesn’t have a vegan version of their pumpkin bread.
 But don’t worry- we can make it at home just as easily and naturally vegan.